gem/oq-engine/doc/breaking-hazardlib.md

 class-oriented IMTs to numpy-oriented IMTs without breaking anything until the very last step.

+It is important to notice that there is unwanted complication in the IMTs, since we support everywhere the `sa_damping` field which is actually hard-coded to 5.0 in all CoeffsTable.
+It would be nice to remove it.

-It would be nice to be able to vectorize by IMT.
+It would also be nice to be able to vectorize by IMT.
 But that will be difficult even, having numpy-oriented IMTs.
 At minimum one will have to refactor the usage of the CoeffsTable.